 Antony Smith works closely with English teachers across the Trust’s three primary schools to support the development and delivery of the English language and literature curriculums.
 He also contributes to the production of grammar resources for use in KS3.
 Alongside his role at the Curriculum Centre, he is the assistant headteacher at Churchill Gardens Primary Academy, where he works especially with Year 6 and with children with special educational needs.
 He has particular responsibility for teaching and learning in Key Stage 2, for behaviour and ethos, and for school organisation.
 His background is as a professional classicist; he still holds a stipendiary lectureship at Magdalen College, Oxford.

-Dr Yvette Flood - Geography Writer (Key Stage 2 and 3)
+Dr Yvette Flood - Geography Writer (Key Stage 2)

 Yvette studied at the University of Leicester, gaining her masters in Geology with 1st class honours in 2011 (BNOC Gulf Mapping Prize, BSRG Award for Undergraduate Sedimentology).
 Yvette later received her PhD in Earth Science and Engineering from Imperial College London in 2016.
 During her studies at Imperial College, Yvette participated in two overseas internships at Chevron Corporation (Houston, Texas) in 2014 and 2015 working within the ETC Clastic Stratigraphy R&D Team.
 In 2016, Yvette completed her QTS in Primary Education at the Pimlico London SCITT and received her PGCE from the Institute of Education, University College London.
 Following this, Yvette worked at Middlesex University for the Department of Education, where she received her associate teaching fellowship and helped train PGCE Primary and Secondary and BA students towards completing their degrees.
 Yvette returned to Future Academies in June 2018 where she has taken on the current position of Geography Curriculum Developer for Future Academies MAT.